Как рано мог он лицемерить,

 The heart of an experienced flirt!

-And when he wished to turn
+And when he wished to dish the dirt

-How poisonously he talked of them!
+Them all, how poisonously he talked of them!

-What traps he laid for them!
+What traps, what gins he laid for them!

-But you, blissful husbands,
+But you, the ever blissful husbands,

-You remained ever his friend:
+You remained ever his confidante:

 The watchful spouse was his intimate,